 Sibilance is the sound of whistling winds and hissing snakes.
 It’s the “s” sound we hear produced in “s,” “ci,” and some “z” words – for example snake, cistern, and zip.
-And once you hear sibilance, it’s almost impossible to get out of your head.
-Some people become so distracted by the sound of sibilance that they subconsciously tune it out.
-This next video looks at strategies voice over actors employ to mitigate the effect of sibilance.
+And once you hear it, it’s almost impossible to forget.

-Sibilance isn’t all bad though.
-When it’s used sparingly, it can evoke an engaging reaction in the reader/listener.
-We’re going to explore some ways sibilance can be used effectively, but before we dive into our sibilance examples, let’s review the sibilance definition.
+We’re going to explore some ways this aspect of writing and language can be used effectively, but before we dive into our sibilance examples, let’s review the sibilance definition.

 What is sibilance?

-Sibilance is a hissing sound that’s created as a result of the letter s or other letter combinations.
+Sibilance is a hissing sound that’s created as a result of the letter "s" or other letter combinations.
 Sibilance is often used as an alliteration device in poetry and literature to evoke an immersive response in the reader.
-Although some scholars disagree whether or not some sounds qualify as sibilance, few would refute that there are many different ways sibilance can be communicated in linguistics.
+Although some scholars disagree whether or not some sounds qualify as sibilance, few would refute that there are many different ways it can be communicated in linguistics.